 There are differences to each of the sports to what you would be familiar with.
 Archery is not aiming at a bull’s-eye, but shooting an arrow in a parabolic path into what is essentially a tiny cylindrical target on the ground (similar in size to a hole on a golf course).
 Men and women compete separately, at difference target distances.
 While the competitor's task seems impossible to me, they have been using a bow from a very early age.
 The bow are incredibly strong – speaking to a Swiss-Armenian archer on the flight out, he was saying his young son's bow from Mongolia is equivalent to the strength of an adult’s Olympic bow, and so has to buy archery equipment on his trips to Mongolia.
 It's a serious sport – so serious that even the president and prime minister compete (it's true – I was literally spitting distance away from them at the time!).

 Horse riding is not like what you would see at Ascot or the other races of that sort.
 It is like the marathon of horse races; long distance, somewhere on the outskirts of the city.
-The riders are children (again, a skill that many Mongolians learn from an early age – as young as 2 years old!), as the aim of the race is to test the skill of the horse, not the rider.
+The riders are children (again, a skill that many Mongolians learn from an early age – as young as two years old!), as the aim of the race is to test the skill of the horse, not the rider.
 After the races (there are races for different ages of horse) the winners are celebrated by a song declaring their equine brilliance.
 And the loser in the youngest age group is honoured with what I guess is the the Mongolian equivalent of a limerick.

 Finally, there is the wrestling.
 3 days of wrestling.
 It's a hard sport to break into – the previous year's champion chooses his opponent (usually the weediest boy there), followed by the second winner etc. It results in an initial stage of David & Goliath bouts running simultaneously before the opponents become more evenly matched.
 This makes it very difficult to break into the sport of Mongolian wrestling.
 After each individual fight the winner does the traditional victory eagle dance – a somehow graceful movement after the tussling a few moments before.
 The winners are also awarded rank titles according to what stage of the competition they get to – there is a whole lot of tradition and ceremony attached to the whole event.